-I am a conceptual documentary artist who returned to visual expression in 2014 after a 12-year career as a civil rights lawyer.
-My work examines American power and identity in the post-9/11 era through photographs, archival material, and sound.
+I am a conceptual documentary artist who returned to visual expression after a 12-year career as a civil-rights lawyer.

 Welcome to Camp America: Inside Guantánamo Bay (Radius Books, 2017)

 Selected Honors, Awards, Fellowships, Residencies & Grants

 Big Sky Documentary Film Festival, Best Mini-Doc Competition Finalist

 San Francisco Documentary Film Festival, Jury Prize, Best Short Film

 Boston Short Film Festival, Jury Prize, Best Experimental Film